c2997108/lastwasm/doc/lastal.rst

     minimum and maximum lengths, and -m will be ignored.
 If you compare a large sequence to itself with -j0, it's wise to set option -L.

-    If you use j>3, each alignment will get a "fullScore" (also known as "forward score" or "sum-of-paths score").
-This is like the score, but it takes into account alternative alignments.
-(For new-style frameshifts, the gapped alignment score is always a fullScore.)

     If you use -j7, lastal will print an extra MAF line starting with "c" for each alignment.
 The first 16 numbers on this line